 ICAO PBN codes: Select the PBN capabilities.
 Most GA aircraft will not qualify for many PBN codes, these are not used by most GA aircraft with the exception listed below:

 D2 - Used in order to fly RNAV SIDs and RNAV STARs.
 SIDs and STARs with RNAV in the title require this PBN code to be specified whereas standard SIDs and STARs don’t.
-Most IFR-approved GPS receivers will qualify for PBN D2.
+All IFR-approved WAAS GPS receivers will qualify for PBN D2, while most non-WAAS GPS receivers will not qualify, with the exception of the Garmin GNS 430 and non-WAAS G1000.
+If you're not sure whether your GPS receiver qualifies for D2, refer to this document from the FAA, or check the receiver's installed database for RNAV procedures - if no RNAV procedures are included then the GPS does not qualify for D2.

 Other Information: Select miscellaneous capabilities.
 The most common are: